Troubleshooting AWS Cloud9

 About environment member access roles in Working with Shared Environments

-Issue: When you try to open an environment, the IDE does not display for a long time (after at least five minutes).
+Issue: When you try to open an environment, the IDE doesn't display for more than five minutes.

 Possible causes: